 Contrary to these predictions, the campaign was at the core of the greatest success the brand had seen in 2 years.
 The initiative repaired more than 30,000 items in 18 months.
 Sales increased by 30% to $540 million in the following year.

 Danone is a leader in a global food and beverage industry, offering product lines ranging from dairy and plant-based products to water.
-Through meticulous efforts and conscious initiatives, the company has built a strong brand on sustainable food values.
+Danone also happens to be a brand with one of the largest plastic footprints, which has been heavily criticized.
+However, through meticulous efforts and conscious initiatives, the company has built a strong brand on sustainable food values.
 Given their wide product range, their sustainability policies are also varied enough to complement their widespread impact.
-“It is increasingly vital for companies and brands to realize that the path ahead is one of technological investment, sustainable development and high quality in all aspects of product production, packaging included”, says the CEO Andreas Ostermayr.
+“It is increasingly vital for companies and brands to realize that the path ahead is one of technological investment, sustainable development, and high quality in all aspects of product production, packaging included”, says the CEO Andreas Ostermayr.

 Finding Sustainability Strategies That Work For You

 According to Danone’s CEO, Emmanuel Faber, “Consumers are craving change.
 They expect large organisations like Danone to bring our scale of impact to change the world for the better.”
 Danone took multiple strides in the sustainable direction in 2018.
 They introduced new plant-based products, made drastic changes to their packaging and announced their 2030 sustainable goals to green their products even further.

 As of 2018, 87% of Danone’s total packaging (and 77% of its plastic packaging) was reusable, recyclable, or compostable.
 At Least 50% of its water volumes are sold in reusable jugs.
 The F&B giant is taking greater strides toward the circular packaging model with the following goals